 From the first income year starting on or after 1 July 2008, foreign losses are no longer quarantined from domestic assessable income (or from assessable foreign income of a different class).
-Existing foreign losses will be subject to transitional rules.
-See Subdivisions 770-A - Transitional foreign losses (common rules) and 770-B - Transitional foreign losses (special rules for consolidated groups) of the Income Tax (Transitional Provisions) Act 1997.

 Foreign source capital gains are made by an Australian resident company if a CGT event happens to any of its overseas CGT assets unless the gains are excluded from assessable income.